 The MDEQ ordered Flint to improve the corrosion control treatment in the water supply due to the elevated lead levels reported from the first six months of 2015.

-Marc Edwards, a professor, and his team from Virginia Tech notified us that the MDEQ had conducted a water quality study.
+Marc Edwards, a professor, and his team at Virginia Tech notified us that the MDEQ had conducted a water-quality study.
 They then issued a preliminary report indicating that 40% of Flint homes have elevated lead levels in the water.

 The team recommended that the state declare the water unsafe for drinking or cooking.
 Their study also found that the river was corroding old pipes and that lead was leaching into the water.

-Dr. Mona Hanna-Attisha, a pediatrician who led the research team from Hurley Medical Center, released a study — revealing the number of children with elevated levels in their blood.
-Still, the state insisted that water was safe.
+Dr. Mona Hanna-Attisha, a pediatrician who led the research team at Hurley Medical Center, released a study revealing the number of children with elevated blood levels.
+Still, the state insisted that the water was safe.

 October 2015